echicken/node-xmpp-bot/README.md

 An object in the **servers** array has two properties at its top level: **server** and **rooms**, where **server** is in turn an object, and **rooms** is an array of strings.
 To see valid sub-properties of the **server** property, look at the **Session** documentation below.
 The **rooms** array is simply a list of the JIDs of multi-user chat rooms the bot should join upon connecting to the server.

 An object in the **modules** array must have a **name** property, which is a reference to a subdirectory of **bot_modules**.
 It may also have a **servers** property, which must be an array of strings, each string being a reference to a server's **server.name** property; this list controls which servers the module will be active on.
 You may also include a **JIDs** property, which must be an array of JIDs that the bot is allowed to send messages to.
-If you omit **servers**, the bot will connect to all servers.
-If you omit **JIDs**, the bot will be permitted to send messages to all users.
+If you omit **servers**, the module will be enabled on all servers to which the bot is connected.
+If you omit **JIDs**, the module will be permitted to send messages to all users.

 ```js
 module.exports = {